 Using stone in home beautification projects can make your spaces feel warm and look beautiful, as well as imbue different areas of your home with a unique connection to nature.
 Natural stone is relatively durable and can be installed using stonework techniques that will give a fireplace, walkway, floor, or wall classic impact or modern flair.
 The biggest challenge?
 Choosing from the myriad stone options on the market.

-No one can make the choice for you but we can help by sharing the pros and cons of the most common stone types.
+No one can choose for you but we can help by sharing the pros and cons of the most common stone types.
 Here's a short guide to choosing stone for your next remodeling endeavor.

 Slate: Traditional and Rustic

-This stone has been a staple of building for thousands of years because of its durability and how easy it is to work with.
+This stone has been a staple of buildings for thousands of years because of its durability and how easy it is to work with.
 It also offers a distinctive resistance to freezing and thawing cycles for outside applications.
 In terms of color options, slate has a vibrant palette of hues beyond gray, including green, red, and purple with orange, gold, or copper mottling.
-Flooring is one of the most common applications of slate but slate can be used to create a durable, stain resistant countertop and slate roofs bring old world charm to new construction.
+Flooring is one of the most common applications of slate but slate can be used to create a durable, stain-resistant countertop, and slate roofs bring old-world charm to new construction.
 The following pros and cons can help guide you to the most fitting applications for slate.

 Pros